Disk and Quota

 Because of the way the maildir mailbox format calculates disk usage, a discrepancy between reported and actual disk usage may exist for the default email account.
 For more information about mailbox formats, read our Mailbox Conversion documentation.

-Use this interface to enable or disable a shared address book.
+Use this interface to enable or disable the shared address book.
 A shared address book allows you to include a system-managed address book that serves as a user directory and allows for collaboration.
+You can import or export the contact list and transfer it to other email clients.

 - On — Enable user directory collaboration.